Emtricitabine (em-trye-SYE-ta-been), Tenofovir Disoproxil Fumarate (ten-OF-oh-vir dye-soe-PROX-il FUE-ma-rate)

 When This Medicine Should Not Be Used

-Do not use this medicine if you have had an allergic reaction to emtricitabine or tenofovir.
+This medicine is not right for everyone.
+Do not use it if you had an allergic reaction to emtricitabine or tenofovir.
 Do not use this medicine to help prevent HIV unless you know for sure that you do not have HIV.

 How to Use This Medicine